Coat change in horses

 1. Add the zeolite powder to the distilled water and stir thoroughly until the powder is well distributed.

-2. Add the apple cider vinegar and the active microorganisms and mix the solution gently.
+2. Add the apple cider vinegar and the active microorganisms and mix the solution carefully.

-3. Optional: Add a few drops of lavender essential oil to give the spray a pleasant scent.
+3. Optional: Add a few drops of lavender essential oil to give the spray a pleasant fragrance.

 4. Pour the mixture into a spray bottle and shake well before applying the spray to your horse's coat.